PeterNgeno/perontipsltds/README.md

-# Peron Tips Limited Quiz Project
+# Peron Tips Limited Quiz Website

 This website provides a quiz application where users can answer questions and receive scores.